 Thoroughbred Groom's Co-operatives

 The biggest success of the Thoroughbred Industry Transformation Programme was achieved by Riverside Thoroughbred Co-operative in 2011.
-Beating all expectation the Riverside Grooms Cooperative sold a Silvano colt, Lot 304, for R1.4M at the National Yearling Sales.
+Beating all expectation the Riverside Grooms Cooperative sold a Silvano colt that they had pinhooked, Lot 304, for R1.4M at the National Yearling Sales.
 One of only 16 lots to make 7 figures at this flagship sale.
 The colt was none other than the legendary multiple graded stakes winner Vercingetorix!

 The Chairman of the Riverside Co-op, Mr. A. Carelse from Riverton Stud, said that he had been involved with horses for 28 years and knows that this doesn’t happen every year.
 The family (Trinity House, Never Forever and Allocation) came to light in a big way at the right time.
 They were absolutely thrilled and thanked Klawervlei for selling them the colt as a weanling and thanked buyer, Mike De Kock for Sheikh Mohammed Bin Khalifa Al Maktoum.